Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 1. make sure [osmium](https://osmcode.org/osmium-tool/) and [psql](https://www.postgresql.org/docs/13/app-psql.html) are installed on your machine.
 If they are not you have two alternatives:
    - run a development instance through `docker-compose` [as shown above](#local-development-with-docker) (this is the suggested usage)
    - [install osmium](https://osmcode.org/osmium-tool/) and [install psql](https://www.postgresql.org/download/)
-2. initialize `open-etymology-map.ini` as shown [above](#configuration)
+2. initialize `.env` as shown [above](#configuration)
 3. download [a .pbf extract](http://download.geofabrik.de/) or [a .pbf planet file](https://planet.openstreetmap.org/) with OSM data (depending on which area you want to show on the map) and place it into the [init](init/) folder.
 4. using command line run the DB initialization
    - to run it into the Docker development instance from Windows, run `.\db-init.bat .\init\YOUR_PBF_FILE_NAME.pbf`
    - to run it into the Docker development instance from Linux, run `./db-init.sh ./init/YOUR_PBF_FILE_NAME.pbf`
    - to run it locally, move into the [init/](init/) folder and run `php db-init.php YOUR_PBF_FILE_NAME.pbf`
-5. the data for Open Etymology Map will be stored in the `oem` schema of the DB you configured in `open-etymology-map.ini`
+5. the data for Open Etymology Map will be stored in the `oem` schema of the DB you configured in `.env`

 IMPORTANT NOTE: If you use the planet file I suggest to use a machine with at least 8GB RAM (and a lot of patience, it will require a lot of time, [90 minutes](https://gitlab.com/openetymologymap/open-etymology-map/-/snippets/2232390) as of [v2.1.1](https://gitlab.com/openetymologymap/open-etymology-map/-/releases/v2.1.1); use a local extract in development to use less RAM and time).

-Tip: if you run the local development instance through `docker-compose` you can connect to the local DB (configured by default in [`open-etymology-map.template.ini`](open-etymology-map.template.ini)) by using PGAdmin at http://localhost:8080 .
+Tip: if you run the local development instance through `docker-compose` you can connect to the local DB ([configured by default in `.env`](.env.example)) by using PGAdmin at http://localhost:8080 .

 <details>
 <summary>Database initialization steps diagram</summary>